AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 All the revenue and bad debt from this module are gathered in `Treasury` contracts.
 The protocol relies on keepers to fetch revenue from all `VaultManager` contracts.

 Interestingly, stablecoins are minted when revenue is accrued.
 The reason for this is that if there is only one borrower borrowing 100 stablecoins at a 1% interest rate, then after a year this borrower needs to repay 101 stablecoins.
 But if only 100 stablecoins have been issued, there's no way for this borrower to repay its debt: as such when accruing revenue from `VaultManager` contracts, the protocol mints stablecoins.
 The logic is that these stablecoins should in some way end up in the market for vault owners to buy them and repay their debt.

-If there is no bad debt, surplus accumulated is split between a reserve and the Governance according to a parameter that can be set by Governance.
-Keepers again are then in charge of pushing the share of the surplus going to governance to a `surplusManager` address, that should take care of distributing them to veANGLE holders as interest, or to other agEUR holders.